cujojs/curl/README.md

 The !order suffix instructs curl.js to wait for previous scripts to execute before executing the current script.
-All scripts download in parallel, though, unless you specify jsPrefetch:false in the config.
-Be sure to have proper cache headers set if you plan to use jsPrefetch:true or scripts will get downloaded twice in browsers that don't support async=false (only Firefox 4 supports it so far).
+All scripts download in parallel, though, unless you specify `prefetch: false` in the config.
+Be sure to have proper cache headers set if you plan to use `prefetch: true` or scripts will get downloaded twice in browsers that don't support `async="false"`.

 ----------------------------------------